-The Plaintiffs are out-of-state residents who own real property in Florida that they use for seasonal or vacation residences.
-They sought to have Florida's Save Our Homes Amendment (SOHA) property tax provisions, including the "portability" feature of the Constitutional Amendment No. 2, struck down as unconstitutional because the provisions make a distinction for purposes of ad valorem taxation between properties used by out-of-state residents for seasonal or vacation purposes and homestead property used as the primary dwelling of the owners.
+Out-of-state residents who own real property in Florida that they use for seasonal or vacation residences sought to have the Save Our Homes Amendment struck down as unconstitutional because the provisions make a distinction for purposes of ad valorem taxation between properties used by out-of-state residents for seasonal or vacation purposes and homestead property used as the primary dwelling of the owners.

-The trial court initially found that it lacked jurisdiction because the plaintiffs failed to comply with the mandatory sixty day provision to file a cause of action required by Section 194.171(1), Florida Statutes.
+The trial court initially found that it lacked jurisdiction because the plaintiffs failed to comply with the mandatory 60 day provision to file a cause of action required by Section 194.171(1), F.S.

-The First District Court of Appeals remanding the case back to the trial court for proceedings on the merits.
+The 1st DCA remanded the case back to the trial court for proceedings on the merits.
 The trial court again dismissed the case on February 22, 2010.
 The First DCA entered an opinion on September 13, 2010, affirming the trial court, citing Bruner v.
 Hartsfield, 23 So.3d 192 (Fla.
 1st DCA 2009).
 The Plaintiffs appeals for review by the Florida Supreme Court and the United States Supreme Court were both denied.